OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-06.md

 ## Mark 6:34

-When Jesus landed and saw a large crowd, he had compassion on them, because they were like sheep without a shepherd.
-So he began teaching them many things.
+When Jesus landed and saw a large crowd, he felt compassion for them, because they were like sheep without a shepherd.
+So he began to teach them many things.

 ---